What Is the Hierarchy of Controls? OSHA Examples & How to Apply It

 Ready to get started?
 Check out our guide to Safety Data Sheets and if you want a practical way to decide controls beyond “just wear PPE,” start here.

-If you want help centralizing training + SDS + proof so it’s not a scavenger hunt, book a free Safety Assessment.
+If you want help centralizing training + SDS + proof so it’s not a scavenger hunt, Safety Evolution can check all of it and flag what’s missing.

 Fall protection stays #1 because it’s not one mistake, it’s a pattern: edges, holes, leading edges, roof work, incomplete systems, and inconsistent enforcement across sites.